Pixels (2015 film): Cast

-Denis Akiyama portrays Tōru Iwatani, the creator of the Pac-Man franchise whose hand gets bitten off by his own creation while attempting to console him, while the real Iwatani has a cameo appearance as a repairman at the amusement arcade that the Arcaders used to play at.
-Fiona Shaw portrays the Prime Minister of the United Kingdom, Dan Aykroyd portrays the master of ceremonies of the video game championship in the film's prologue and Matt Frewer returns as his Max Headroom character.
-Additional character voices are provided by Billy West and Holly Beavon; West provided the vocal effects of Dojo Quests primary enemies that attack a school bus during the film's climax and Beavon provided the dubbed voice of Madonna in the aliens' first message.
+Denis Akiyama portrays Tōru Iwatani, the creator of the Pac-Man franchise whose hand gets bitten off by his own creation while attempting to console him, while the real Iwatani has a cameo appearance as a repairman at the amusement arcade that the Arcaders used to visit.
+Fiona Shaw portrays the prime minister of the United Kingdom, Dan Aykroyd portrays the master of ceremonies of the video game championship in the film's prologue and Matt Frewer returns as his Max Headroom character.
+Additional character voices are provided by Billy West and Holly Beavon; the former provided the vocal effects of Dojo Quests primary enemies that attack a school bus during the film's climax and the latter provided the dubbed voice of Madonna in the aliens' first message.